DarkCaster/Perpetual/docs/op_implement.md

 3. **Incremental Implementation**: For large projects, implement changes in smaller, manageable chunks rather than attempting to modify the entire codebase at once.

-4. **Use the `-t` flag**: If your project contains unit tests that are not relevant to the implementation task, use the `-t` flag to exclude them from processing.
-This can significantly reduce the amount of code the LLM needs to analyze, improving quality of generated code and reducing costs at the same time.
+4. **Use the `-t` flag**: If your project contains unit-tests source code files that are relevant to the implementation task, use the `-t` flag to include them in processing (this will disable filter for such files).
+This will provide additional context for the LLM and allow it to see and modify unit-tests.However, be aware that including tests will increase the amount of code the LLM needs to analyze, which may increase costs.

 5. **Custom File Filtering**: For more fine-grained control over which files are processed, use the `-x` flag with a custom regex filter file.
 This allows you to exclude specific files or file types that are not relevant to your current implementation task, reducing your costs.